apple/swift-protobuf/README.md

 let decodedInfo = try BookInfo(serializedData: binaryData)

-// Deserialize a received [UInt8] object from `binaryDataAsBytes` let decodedInfo = try BookInfo(contiguousBytes: binaryDataAsBytes)
+// Deserialize a received [UInt8] object from `binaryDataAsBytes` let decodedInfo = try BookInfo(serializedBytes: binaryDataAsBytes)

 // Serialize to JSON format as a Data object, or as any other type conforming to
 // SwiftProtobufContiguousBytes.
 For example: